miloxeon/blog/_posts/2021-07-07-leaving-devto.md

 **Dear readers,**

 To me, even 10 of you matter more than all spambots and dead traffic in the world.
-In all that situation I learned than the attention of one loyal reader can do more than a thousand of fake likes, because loyal readers value you because of _who you are_, not because of the platform you're on.
+In all that situation, I learned that the attention of one loyal reader can do more than a thousand of fake likes, because loyal readers value you because of _who you are_, not because of the platform you're on.
 To them, you're a _personality_ and not just another FOMO-inducing, faceless "rockstar" in the feed.

 Feel free to subscribe to the updates on [Twitter](https://twitter.com/mvoloskov) and on [Buy me a Coffee](https://www.buymeacoffee.com/mvoloskov) (you don't have to pay anything).
 Freshly posted new articles will be announced there.
 I'll continue posting on my own blog exclusively.
 Rather than just the dev stuff, I'll be focusing on abstract concepts behind the code and the design I do daily, mental health, neurobiology and other stuff I find interesting, like ethics and human-computer interaction.